py-lama/loglama/scripts/README.md

 ## migrate_to_loglama.py

-This script helps you migrate projects from PyLogs to LogLama.
+This script helps you migrate projects from LogLama to LogLama.
 It will automatically update import statements, variable names, function calls, environment variables, and file names.

 ### Usage